mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 [Stats samples: 5, total: 23868 ms, mean: 4773.6 ms, stddev: 161.22112144505135 ms]
 ```

-The first thing that I did was to disabled the serialization part of the
+The first thing that I did was to disable the serialization part of the
 benchmark:

 ```